Vietnam.vn - Nền tảng quảng bá Việt Nam

 Moscow's total gas volume via this route to Beijing is estimated to reach nearly 23 billion cubic meters in 2023 and is forecast to increase by another 7 billion cubic meters this year.

-* In a related development, earlier, speaking in St. Petersburg, Uzbekistan's Energy Minister Zhurabek Mirzamakhmudov said that the country is preparing to sign a new gas supply agreement with Gazprom, with deliveries starting in early winter.
+* In a related development, earlier, speaking in St. Petersburg, Uzbekistan's Energy Minister Zhurabek Mirzamakhmudov said that the country is preparing to sign a new gas supply agreement with Gazprom, with deliveries beginning in early winter.

 Meanwhile, according to Hungarian Foreign Minister Peter Szijjarto, Gazprom has increased gas supplies to Hungary, up to 18 million cubic meters/day in January 2024, equivalent to 6.5 billion cubic meters/year.